Hygrocybe conica: Description

+A number of other species in the genus may appear similar.

 Distribution and habitat

 Hygrocybe conica is widely distributed across North America, Europe, and Asia, as well as Australia and New Zealand, being found in summer and autumn.
 In Europe, it is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 It is one of the commonest waxcaps, however, and is also found in dunes, road verges, and other habitats.
 In North America it is often found in conifer woodland.
-Though Hygrocybe conica occurs in Australia, principally near urban areas, many collections originally assigned to this species are the similar Hygrocybe astatogala.
+Though H. conica occurs in Australia, principally near urban areas, many collections originally assigned to this species are the similar H. astatogala.

 Edibility

-The edibility of Hygrocybe conica is unknown and may be poisonous.
+The edibility of H. conica is unknown and it may be poisonous.
+David Arora suggests that reported poisonings may have been caused by other species, but that H. conica may cause minor adverse effects (such as lightheadedness) and is unsubstantial.